Alifasihy/Ali-anaconda/README.md

 Decreasing it by 10px to move the snake up and increasing it by 10px to move the snake down will move the snake correctly.

-To implement this, we have to update the move_snake method to also increase the y-coordinate of the head by dy (vertical velocity of the snake).
+To implement this, we have to update the moveSnake method to also increase the y-coordinate of the head by dy (vertical velocity of the snake).

         const head = {x: Ana[0].x + dx, y: Ana[0].y + dy};

 ## Automatic movement
-In order to move the snake, say 50px to the right, we will have to call move_snake(x) 5 times.
+In order to move the snake, say 50px to the right, we will have to call moveSnake(x) 5 times.
 However, calling the method 5 times will make the snake jump to the +50px position, instead of moving step-by-step towards that point.

 To move the snake how we want, we can add a slight delay between each call with setTimeout.
 We also need to make sure to call drawSnake every time we call moveAna, as shown below.
 If we don’t, we won’t be able to see the intermediate steps that show the snake moving.